-Did you know more than 800 children are waiting to be adopted from foster care in Iowa?
+Did you know there are hundreds of children waiting to be adopted from foster care in Iowa?
 These kids are waiting for the love and security that a permanent home provides.
 Adopting from foster care is similar to regular adoptions, but typically the state pays for the court costs, legal fees and hospital bills.
 On average, it takes from six to twelve months to complete the steps necessary to be licensed to adopt or foster—including submitting an application, undergoing a home study and attending training.
 While some of the steps may seem overly involved or invasive, it is important to keep in mind that everyone is working toward the same goal—ensuring the safety and well-being of children.

 Keep in mind, foster care is different in a few important ways: